harshshriv8man/CISC204Project/README.md

 The rocket must reach the final column in stage 1 to continue; go through a checkpoint beneath the planet, then above the planet, and finally back to left column in stage 2; and reach the second last column to the right in stage 3 to succeed and have the SAT Solver begin solving.

 The object of the game is to save as many people stranded in space as you can before the rocket completes its journey.
-You can do this by moving the rocket close to the stranded people; it will place a beacon once its close enough, and all people within the beacon's radius will be saved.
-The rocket will automatically place the beacons in the most optimal place it can along its path, so it's up to you to get it there.
-You only get six beacons per game, so be strategic about where you place them!
+You can do this by moving the rocket close to the stranded people; Beacons can only be placed within the radius of the rocket along its path (default is 1), and all people within the beacon's radius (default 1) will be saved.

+Remember, the SAT Solver can only place up to 6 Beacons as default, so it will randomly pick out of the valid locations you give it.

 You can move the rocket by summoning SpaceObjects in front of the rocket, redirecting its path.
 The rocket will turn 90 degrees right whenever it runs into a SpaceObject, a planet, or the edge of the grid, so try to use the natural features of space to your advantage.

-You can enter SpaceObjects into the grid when prompted, they will take the form "x, y, grid", where all three are integers.
+You can enter SpaceObjects into the grid when prompted, they will take the form "y, x, grid", where y, x, and grid are integers (grid can be 1, 2, or 3. y, x can be any integer within the range of the grid (< 2 * RADIUS, > -1)).
 The first two are the coordinates of your location, and the third is which stage you would like the SpaceObject to be placed in.
 Make sure you have the spaces and commas just like the example, or it may not work.
+Space Objects can only be placed on empty space that is not the starting position of the Rocket.

 How to modify those default settings: